-We keep coming up with new ideas and sharing them until we find out what catches on.
+We keep coming up with new ideas and sharing them until we discover what catches on.
 Some ideas probably won’t make the cut.
-We’ll probably need 3-4 ideas to truly redefine the category you are in
+You’ll probably need 3-4 ideas to truly redefine the category you are in

 The Power of These 3 Rs

-So much so that you reach a point where you are only presenting ideas in a podcast that no one else has heard of.
+So much so that you reach a point where you only present ideas in a podcast that no one else has heard of.
 People are immediately drawn to you.

-I’ll give you a recent example of this, a guy named Alex Hormozi, the author of $100M Offers and CEO of Acquisition.com.
+I’ll give you a recent example of this: Alex Hormozi, the author of $100M Offers and the CEO of Acquisition.com.
 Alex has done an incredible job of growing his personal brand over the last 18 months through his company Gym Launch and his media content.